junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Dean can't help breathing out a short relief, not sure if he should feel glad or sorry for it.
 He murmurs a quick "Sorry" under his breath.

 Sam is still staring at Cass.
-"Michael?" his brows fly to the sky.
+"Michael?" his tone incredulous.

-Cass turns to him to answer, "Yes, as far as I know, Michael is the first-born, strongest and the most powerful among all angels and archangels, I would guess that would also indicate the brightest."
+Cass turns to him to answer, "Yes, as far as I know, Michael is the first archangel God's created, strongest and the most powerful among all angels and archangels, it wouldn't be a surprise if he is also the brightest."

-Sam nods but still, "Doesn't Lucifer also have a name called 'Morningstar'?
+Sam nods slightly but still not fully convinced, "Doesn't Lucifer also have a name called 'Morningstar'?
 I thought before the Fall, he was believed to be the brightest by many according to the lore.
 I mean, isn't that's why Michael and Lucifer fight in the first place?
 Fighting for the title of 'brightest' and 'God's favorite', it's like the Heaven's version of Golden Apple Contest, and Armageddon is exactly like Trojan War."

 "Jesus, when can we ever break free from these two bastards."
 Dean whines loudly before Cass can answer, then asks, "Say we have two candidates, what's next?"

 "We need them to, uhh --" Sam reads through the small texts below the Enochian line, his brows raises higher if it's even possible, "huh -- give away their light willingly.
 The cost of purification can take away as much as all the light from the source.
 And only a determined mind can last long enough to not disrupt the purification process before complete."

 Dean steps away from the armchair slowly to lean on the table.
-"Wait so, let me get this straight, the solution is to let Michael *or* Lucifer to what, willingly sacrifice themselves to save all angels and humans?
+"Wait so, let me get this straight, the solution is to let Michael *or* Lucifer to -- what?
+Willingly sacrifice themselves to save all angels and humans?
 You ever met those two?
 Don't think it's gonna happen."

-Sam thinks about it for a second, "I don't know Dean, I mean, we got God himself -- and Devil,  and Darkness, even Death -- talking to us, and persuaded them to do the right thing, and most of times, they end up listening to us."
+Sam thinks about it for a second, "I don't know Dean, I mean, we got God himself -- and Devil, Darkness, even Death -- talking to us, and persuaded them to do the right thing, and most of times, they end up listening to us."

 "We might as well put up a sign in front of the bunker: 'Celestial family drama counseling office', subtitle: 'For free once a year, if it doesn't work, feel free to end the world'.
 Nice plan, Dr. Phil."
 Dean waves his hands in the air, gesturing the imaginary signs.